titu1994/IDS-Course-Project/_posts/2018-03-02-weekly-report-4.md

 # Debojit

 ### What I did
-- Scraped the data sets I wanted to gather.
+- Gathered data from Wunderground API and ran some script on it to understand it more personally
-- Discussed more pipeline changes which seemed redundant after last week.
+- Started building the backend service we plan on talking to using Django
-- Tried out some visualization frameworks anf libraries like JS Charts, High Charts and learnt a little bit of d3.js to know what it is about.
+- Discovered Deck.gl and tried using it to map some test maps.
+Discussed further UI decisions

 ### What I plan to do next week
-- Clean the scraped data and integrate it with our current directory structure
+- Finish basic server setup and give teammates a platform to host their respective code on
-- Try to establish the connections which were discussed by us between datasets and see if they are actually feasible.
-This will allow us to see any holes in our ideas as well as asymmetry between datasets schemas.
+- Contribute to front-end solution with building user inputs using ReactJS
-- Discuss and implement atleast one Machine learning approach in addition to the other teammates efforts.
+- Help finalise what charts are the best for which form of data and test plot it

 ### Blocks or impediments to the plan for next week
-- None other than usual snags in scraping from different sites according to their HTML structure and heirarchy.
+- Setting up some front end design and user flow
-- Long tutorials for some simple concepts took some of my time which could have been done sooner with a better choice of tutorial to follow.
-No technical difficulty yet.
+- Deck.gl seems attractive yet might not be the best solution as of now

 # Christopher

 ### What I did
 - Scraped data from Wunderground API for weather
 - Explored and worked on understanding yelp data scrapping
-- Worked on Report 2 , and was discussed the project pipeline.
+- Worked on Report 2 , and was discussed the project pipeline

 ### What I plan to do next week
 - Work on yelp data scrapping and presenting it.
 - Understand the output from data analytics and integration phase.